What are Athearn Trains?

-What are the different sizes of Athearn Trains?
+What are the different Scales of Athearn Model Trains?

 Primarily, Athearn trains sell HO scale and N scale trains.
 The only O scale products they make these days are model cars.

-The N scale trains form just the one line of model trains, however, the HO scale is what includes those above lines of train – Genesis, Ready-to-Role and Roundhouse.
+The N scale trains form just the one line of Athearn model trains, however, the HO scale is what includes those above lines of train – Genesis, Ready-to-Role, and Roundhouse.